User interface

 - printing the card

-The popup window presents a card for viewing, inserting or editing information across its components: data, details, notes, relations, history, emails and attachments.
+The popup window displays a card for viewing, inserting or editing information across its main components:

-These elements describe the standard interface layout.
-Specific installations may differ.
+These components describe the standard structure of the interface.
+Specific installations may differ based on configuration.

 Localization

-CMDBuild provides two types of localization — translation into the user's language:
+CMDBuild provides two levels of localization — translation into the operator’s preferred language:

-- first-level localization, covering only the base CMDBuild user interface (menu texts, standard buttons, headers, footers, etc.)
+- first‑level localization, covering only the base CMDBuild interface (menu texts, standard buttons, headers, footers and similar elements)

-- second-level localization, covering all configured elements of each vertical application (class names, attributes, domains, lookups, etc.)
+- second‑level localization, covering all configured elements of each vertical application (class names, attributes, domains, lookups and others)

-First-level localization is managed using external JSON files, while second-level localization is managed through the Administration Module.
+First‑level localization is managed through external JSON files, while second‑level localization is managed through the Administration Module.

-When the desired localization is available (included in the base release or prepared by the Administrator) and enabled, each operator can access the translated application by selecting a language at login.
+When a localization is available (included in the base release or prepared by the Administrator) and enabled, each operator can access the translated application by selecting a language at login.

-Each operator can also set a default language in their preferences.
-Once defined, it will be preselected on the login form, or they can optionally choose not to display it.
+Operators can also set a default language in their preferences.
+Once selected, it will be prefilled on the login form, or they may choose not to display it.